 In the quest to inspire the pursuit of global market leadership goals by every Australian small business in manufacturing and technology, InnoFuture is getting inside the heads of Australian small business leaders, who have taken on the world and cracked it.

-It is our strong belief that manufacturing success and excellence is the best path to a sustainable, thriving economy and a prosperous society, that builds on great values, talent and competitive resources of this country, beyond raw minerals.
+It is our firm belief that manufacturing success and excellence is the best path to a sustainable, thriving economy and a prosperous society that builds on great values, talent and competitive resources of this country, beyond raw minerals.

 This interview with Peter Freedman, Founder and Managing Director of RODE, a multi-award winning Australian manufacturer and global exporter, kicks off the series.